jeremykenedy/laravel-auth/README.md

 * If you have a questions send me an email to jeremykenedy@gmail.com
 * Please be considerate that this is an open source project that I provide to the community for FREE when opening an issue.

-Open source projects are a the community’s responsibility to use, contribute, and debug.
+Open source projects are the community’s responsibility to use, contribute, and debug.

 ### Laravel Auth License
 Laravel-auth is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Enjoy!